Minuscule 174: History

-The manuscript was written by the monk Constantine "tabernis habitante", "cum praessent praefecturae Georgilas dux Calabriae".
+The manuscript was written by the monk Constantine "tabernis habitante" (living in a tavern), "cum praessent praefecturae Georgilas dux Calabriae" (when Georgilas, Duke of Calabria, presided over the prefectures).
 The codex, together with 173, 175, 176, and 177, was brought from the Library of the Basilian monks.

-It was examined by Bianchini, Birch (about 1782), Scholz, J. Rendel Harris, and Ferrar.
-C. R. Gregory saw it in 1886.
+It was examined by textual scholars Giuseppe Bianchini, Andreas Birch (about 1782), Johan M. A. Scholz, James Rendel Harris, and William Hugh Ferrar.
+Biblical scholar Caspar René Gregory saw it in 1886.
 It is currently housed at the Vatican Library (Vat. gr.
 2002), at Rome.